 “I need to ensure that the product-package system meets all relevant CCI regulatory expectations.”

 Even in each circumstance above, the potential solutions are myriad.
 In each and every case, CCIT is a custom test program.
 Failure to consider it as such is failure to understand CCI holistically.
-Understanding the complex inter-workings of regulatory requirements and guidance documents, product-package limitations, CCI test options, and broader control and risk mitigation strategies is paramount.
+Understanding the complex inter-workings of regulatory requirements and guidance documents, product-package limitations, Container Closure Integrity test options, and broader control and risk mitigation strategies is paramount.
 While CS Analytical lists the types of technologies available, the ability to integrate these technologies into a comprehensive package directly addressing concerns is the true value-add.
-CS Analytical maintains a state-of-the-art CCI laboratory with all relevant technologies not simply to offer clients the choice of an instrument, but rather to be able to leverage all equipment necessary to ensure client success.
+CS Analytical maintains a state-of-the-art Container Closure Integrity laboratory with all relevant technologies not simply to offer clients the choice of an instrument, but rather to be able to leverage all equipment necessary to ensure client success.

 - Evaluation of package performance at cold and ultra-cold storage conditions.
 Elastomeric materials are known to reach glass transition around -60° Storage below these temperatures risks leakage that is otherwise not present at ambient conditions.